 Adrenal Fatigue Theory

 The term ‘adrenal’ comes into play when people have an introductory understanding of how the body physiologically addresses stress – in our adrenal glands.
 These little glands reside right above the kidneys within the body and they’re the powerhouse that handles hormone production in response to stress and prolonged stress, such as cortisol.
-This is where the connection between adrenal fatigue and burnt out adrenals come into play.
-When the adrenals and specifically cortisol are exhausted, symptoms are exhibited.
+This is where the connection between adrenal fatigue and burnt-out adrenals comes into play.
+When the adrenals, specifically cortisol are exhausted, adrenal fatigue symptoms are exhibited.

-When an individual doesn’t deal with the root issues of stressors in their life, the body’s ability to keep up with the hormone production needed to respond to stress gradually declines to result in a poor ability to produce said ‘stress hormones’.
+When an individual doesn’t deal with the root issues of stressors in their life, the body’s ability to keep up with the hormone production needed to respond to stress gradually declines resulting in a poor ability to produce said ‘stress hormones’.
 It makes sense where the term, ‘Adrenal Fatigue’, comes from, right?
-While it may make sense from a preliminary understanding, often times claiming to have adrenal fatigue can prevent an individual from dealing with the real issue - a lack of adrenal hormone(s) production, like cortisol.
+While it may make sense from a preliminary understanding, oftentimes claiming to have adrenal fatigue can prevent an individual from dealing with the real issue - a lack of adrenal hormone(s) production, like cortisol.